Consumer lending refers to loans taken out by individuals for personal reasons.

 Unsecured consumer lending (up to 5 year underlying loan term length)

-There are three UK-based unsecured consumer lending platforms focusing on short-medium term loans:
+There are two UK-based unsecured consumer lending platforms focusing on short-medium term loans:

 Zopa (launched 2005)